 The Board of Directors is committed to ensure that Corporate Governance are observed and practised by PLS and its Group of Companies so that the affairs of the Group are conducted with integrity, full transparency and professionalism with the main objective of safeguarding the interest of shareholders.

-The Group and Company were in compliance throughout the financial year ended 31 March 2014 with the principles and best practices as set out in the Malaysian Code on Corporate Governance 2012 and Bursa Securities requirements except for the appointment of a Chairman of the Board.
-The previous Chairman resigned on 23 August 2013.
+The Group and Company were in compliance throughout the financial year ended 31 March 2015 with the principles and best practices as set out in the Malaysian Code on Corporate Governance 2012 and Bursa Securities requirements.